Willi Castro Player Props: Twins vs. Guardians

-The Minnesota Twins, including Willi Castro (.415 on-base percentage in past 10 games, 79 points above season-long percentage), battle starting pitcher Tanner Bibee and the Cleveland Guardians at Target Field, Thursday at 7:40 PM ET.
+The Minnesota Twins, including Willi Castro and his .529 slugging percentage in past 10 games, including three extra-base hits but no homers), battle starter Logan Allen and the Cleveland Guardians at Target Field, Saturday at 7:15 PM ET.

-In his most recent game, he had two hits (going 2-for-4) against the Astros.
+He had a hitless showing in his most recent game (0-for-3) against the Guardians.

 Willi Castro Game Info & Props vs. the Guardians